 What to look forward to

 There is certain to be new healthy dog treat options coming down the pike with unique ingredients and interesting flavor options.
-The best dog treats haven’t even been created yet, but by reading packages and paying attention to the quality of the ingredients used, you’ll be able to decide for yourself which ones are worth trying.
+By reading packages and paying attention to the quality of the ingredients used, you’ll be able to decide for yourself which ones are worth trying.

 Wrapping it up